fexter-svk/EIE-1sYear-project-FPGA-/dot_product/README.md

 Piplelined - 7

 in the main file we have changed the saving of the result directly to the output instead of the accumulator

+Operators are a and b and operands is the output